clarencepohh/tp/docs/DeveloperGuide.md

 The `MonthView` class also provides the following private methods:

 - `printWeek(LocalDate current, TaskManager taskManager)`: This method prints a single week within the month view.
 It iterates over the days of the week and calls the `printDay` method for each day.
 It also prints the tasks for the week using the `printTasksForWeek` method.
-- `printDay(LocalDate current)`: This method prints the day number for a given date within the month view.
+- `printDay(LocalDate currentDate, LocalDate startOfMonth)`: This method prints the day number for a given date within the month view.
 - `getMaxTasksForWeek(LocalDate weekStart, TaskManager taskManager)`: This method calculates the maximum number of tasks for a given week by iterating over the days of the week and finding the maximum number of tasks for any day.
 - `printTasksForWeek(LocalDate weekStart, int maxTasks, TaskManager taskManager)`: This method prints the tasks for a given week within the month view.
 It iterates over the tasks and calls the `printTaskForDay` method for each task.
 - `printTaskForDay(List<Task> dayTasks, int taskIndex)`: This method prints a single task for a given day within the month view.

-Sure, here's the updated version of the "View Switching in Main" section that fits with the `handleMonthCommand()` and `handleWeekCommand()` methods:

 ### View Switching in CommandHandler